Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras: Applications

-Another important notion including the crossed product construction as a example is an inclusion of $C\sp*$-algebras with the finite index due to Watatani \cite{Watatani:index}.
+Another important notion including the group action on a $C\sp*$-algebra as an example is an inclusion of $C\sp*$-algebras of index-finite type due to Watatani \cite{Watatani:index}.
 We briefly recall the definition and related properties used later.

 \begin{defn}[Watatani\cite{Watatani:index}] Let $P\subset A$ be an inclusion of unital $C\sp*$-algebras and $E:A \to P$ be an conditional expectation.
 Then we way that $E$ has a quasi-basis if there exist elements $u_k,v_k$ for $k=1,\dots, n$ such that